CompEvol/beast2-site/_posts/2022-02-01-debugging-beauti-templates.md

               <modelIndicator>
 ```

+### Solution

 The message should give some clue to what needs to be fixed in the XML.

 ## Operators or other objects do not appear

 ### Reason: typo in ID of connector rules

 Connector rules rely on exactly matching IDs, and are ignored when they cannot find matching objects.
 However, by default, no warnings are shown.
 By starting BEAUti with the `-Dbeast.debug=true` directive to java, it shows a lot more messages about which connectors are connecting objects and which cause disconnections.
-To start BEAUti from the terminal with these extra messages, edit the beauti script (`/Applications/BEAST\ 2.6.6/bin/beauti` on OS X, `~/beast/bin/beauti` on Linux) and on the last line add `-Dbeast.debug=true` like so:
+To start BEAUti from the terminal with these extra messages, edit the `beauti` script (`/Applications/BEAST\ 2.6.6/bin/beauti` on OS X, `~/beast/bin/beauti` on Linux) and on the last line add `-Dbeast.debug=true` like so:

 ```
 "$JAVA" -Dbeast.debug=true -Dlauncher.wait.for.exit=true -Xms256m -Xmx8g -Djava.library.path="$BEAST_LIB" -Duser.language=en -cp "$BEAST_LIB/launcher.jar" beast.app.beauti.BeautiLauncher -capture $*